MsKittin/Rosalind_tasks/README.md

 Given: Two DNA strings s and t of equal length (not exceeding 1 kbp).
 Return: The Hamming distance dH(s,t) (the number of corresponding symbols that differ in s and t)

+# Mendel's First Law

+Given: Three positive integers k, m, and n, representing a population containing k+m+n organisms: k individuals are homozygous dominant for a factor, m are heterozygous, and n are homozygous recessive.

+Return: The probability that two randomly selected mating organisms will produce an individual possessing a dominant allele (and thus displaying the dominant phenotype).
+Assume that any two organisms can mate.

+# Rabbits and Recurrence Relations

+Given: Positive integers n≤40 and k≤5.

+Return: The total number of rabbit pairs that will be present after n months, if we begin with 1 pair and in each generation, every pair of reproduction-age rabbits produces a litter of k rabbit pairs (instead of only 1 pair).